 Thermosets cannot be reformed or remoulded.
 Once these polymers

 are formed in a particular shape, that is it!
 [Ed.
-Note: what an
+Note: seems like

 plastics, Parkesine, was of the former type whilst the first of

 all truly synthetic plastics, Bakelite, belongs to the latter category.

 Thermosets differ from thermoplastics chemically in that heating